 Parts of Electric Power Steering

-Following are the parts of electric power steering system:
+The following are the parts of the electric power steering system:

 #1 Steering Wheel